 There are important challenges within children’s mental health service delivery systems.
 Services can be fragmented and difficult to access.
 Stigma prevents individuals from seeking help.
-Parents, teachers and other direct providers can become overwhelmed with piecing together a system of care that meets the needs of an individual child.
+Parents, teachers, and other direct providers can become overwhelmed with piecing together a system of care that meets the needs of an individual child.
 Professionals can be unaware of the theoretical models under which other professionals serving the same family work, and also face disincentives for interdisciplinary collaboration.
 Finally, limited funding promotes competition between organizations trying to serve families.

 The case study format emphasizes the need to consider a growing child within a developmental framework.
-This format engages professionals from a wide range of disciplines who interact with children and their family members, and utilizes an ecological perspective in order to encourage practitioners to understand the many influences (family, school, community, systems, policy, etc.) on the child.
+This format engages professionals from a wide range of disciplines who interact with children and their family members, and uses an ecological perspective in order to encourage practitioners to understand the many influences (family, school, community, systems, policy, etc.) on the child.
 Specifically, this tool underscores the importance of considering an interdisciplinary framework; children’s needs cannot be met within the perspective of a single discipline.
 Complex problems children face require solutions that integrate the best of multiple areas of inquiry and diverse ways of knowing.

-Case About Steven: A Children’s Mental Health Case Study about Depression
+About Steven: A Children’s Mental Health Case Study about Depression

 Explore the case of Steven, a 15-year-old male with depression.

 Please note, you will need to following technology to access this case study:

 - A desktop or laptop computer.
 (The case study may not work on your phone, particularly if it is an iPhone.)